nroduit/nroduit.github.io/content/tutorials/dicom-export.en.md

 ---
-title: DICOM Explorer
+title: DICOM Export
-weight: 30
+weight: 20
-description: Structure and display of Patients/Studies/Series
+description: How to export DICOM files
-keywords: [ "dicom explorer", "patient", "study", "series", "dicom viewer", "free dicom viewer", "open source dicom viewer", "weasis dicom viewer",  "multi-platform dicom viewer", "pacs viewer" ]
+keywords: [ "dicom exexport", "dicom viewer", "free dicom viewer", "open source dicom viewer", "weasis dicom viewer",  "multi-platform dicom viewer", "pacs viewer" ]
 ---

-## <center>Structure and display of Patients/Studies/Series</center>
+## <center>How to export DICOM files</center>

 ### DICOM Explorer

 The DICOM Explorer is the panel on the left that displays the [Patient/Study/Series representation](http://dicom.nema.org/medical/dicom/current/output/chtml/part03/chapter_A.html) defined in the DICOM standard.

-The data displayed in the DICOM Explorer can be [imported form different ways](../dicom-import).
+The data displayed in the DICOM Explorer can be imported locally (from the Import/Open menu or by drag and drop) or [remotely](../../basics/customize/integration).

 ![DICOM EXplorer](/tuto/explorer/structure.png)